nyckoo/api_tests_workflow/README.md

 - users' todos

 ## Tests Requirements
-Although these tests are being developed for existing API, I invented a couple of requirements for the case of this project:
+Although these tests are developed for existing API, I invented a couple of requirements for the case of this project:
 #### Functional (Postman):
 - API can be consumed only with authorized access by token
 - every endpoint needs to have JSON object response format